SINGING SCHOLARSHIPS

 Frequently Asked Questions

-Do I have to be an expert singer?
+Do I have to be an expert musician?

 No - that's the idea of the training!
-However, you do have to enjoy singing, be able to sing in tune, and be comfortable with reading music, and music theory.
+However, you do have to enjoy performing music.
+If you are interested in a choral scholarship , you must be able to sing in tune, and be comfortable with reading music, and music theory.

-Guide levels are skill equivalent to ABRSM grade V singing or higher, and/or Grade V music theory.
+As stated above, if you take formal music examinations, guide levels are skill equivalent to ABRSM grade V or higher, and/or Grade V music theory.

 Is it open to people of any age or background and to existing choir members?